 Anime And Manga

 - Trafalgar Law on One Piece tends to announce his profession with such a line.
 Though, it doesn't help that, in addition to being a doctor, he's a pirate.
-And, OH YEAH, his moniker is "Surgeon of Death," so you might not want to trust this guy too much.
-Until you realize that his medical skills are legit, considering how he used them to save Luffy and Jinbe from certain death.
+And, OH YEAH, his moniker is "Surgeon of Death," which is well justified with the fact that his Devil Fruit power enables him to turn any space into an operating room and manipulate anything within according to his will.
+Nonetheless, his medical skills are legit, considering how he used them to save Luffy and Jinbe from certain death.

-- Lately, there's been a Dr. Pepper ad campaign where "doctors" like Dr. Dre, Julius Erving ("Dr. J"), and Gene Simmons ("Dr. Love") use, "Trust me, I'm a doctor," as a slogan.
+- A Dr. Pepper ad campaign where "doctors" like Dr. Dre, Julius Erving ("Dr. J"), and Gene Simmons ("Dr. Love") use, "Trust me, I'm a doctor," as a slogan.
 They also give this trope and their own commercials a send-up with Michael Strahan and his "Trust me.
 I've sent people to the doctor!"

 - A TV advertisement for the Capital One Venture Card with Alec Baldwin ends with Alec beginning to fiddle with the controls in a plane's cockpit while assuring the pilot, "It's okay, I've played a pilot before."